 If you haven’t experienced any symptoms, use your OBD2 scan tool to clear the code.
 Keep an eye on your dash to see if it comes back.
 A one-time misfire could happen due to a simple glitch and may not pose a severe problem.

 - Replace any damaged wires found in your inspection.

 - If the coil pack, spark plug, fuel injectors, or ignition coil fails the diagnosis, replace them.

 - If the fuel injectors are clogged, clean them.
 You can get a fuel injector cleaning kit at any auto parts store.

-- If mechanical repairs don’t clear the code, test your camshaft sensor, crankshaft sensor, MAF sensor, and oxygen sensors with a multimeter and replace any that are faulty.
+- If mechanical repairs don’t clear the code, test your camshaft sensor, crankshaft sensor, MAF sensor, and oxygen sensors with a multimeter, and replace faulty ones.

 Tips To Avoid P0301 In The Future

-You can replace components of your ignition system as part of your regular maintenance.
+You can replace the components of your ignition system as part of your regular maintenance.
 Check the recommended lifespan of the spark plugs, distributor cap, and rotor, and replace them periodically.
-This can help avoid future failures.
+That way, you can avoid future failures in your vehicle.